Keenan Hall

 Keenan Hall is one of the 33 Residence Halls at University of Notre Dame.
-It is located on North Quad in front of North Dining hall, between Zahm Hall and Stanford Hall.
+It is located on North Quad west of North Dining hall, between Zahm Hall and Stanford Hall.
 Keenan Hall shares the building and The Chapel of The Holy Cross with adjacent dorm Stanford.

 It was built in 1957, funded by James Keenan, a hotel executive and Notre Dame alumnus, and dedicated to the memory of his late son James Keenan Jr. Its mascot is the Knight, and its colors are blue and white.
 It leads the Notre Dame halls by number of Hall of the Year titles won, and it hosts a number of the most popular events on campus, such as the Keenan Revue and Muddy Sunday, and is known for its interhall football tournament in the fall.
-Keenan Hall boasts a late night pizzeria known as Zaland, with an impressive $1 slice.
+Keenan Hall boasts a late night pizzeria known as Zaland, with a $1 slice.